exploreazure/50daysofLinux/linuxday2.md

 **So what have we just done?**

 We have created an alias called USER_ADMIN_CMDS, useradmin1 can now use the sudo command to execute the useradmin commands.
-The useradmin1 use would be prevented from running other root commands, such as removing files owned by root.
+The useradmin1 user is prevented from running other root commands, such as removing files owned by root.

 Let's test to see if this sudoers change has worked.
 In my case, I do not have a user on my system called useradmin1.
 In my lab environment, I have created this user: